SamIlias/hexlet-git/INFO.md

-git is awesome!
-new line
+e

 experiment with amend
+new data

+Ilya Samovich
+asdf

+New line